 Exposure to lead is linked to harmful effects on organs and bodily functions.
-Elevated blood lead levels can cause anaemia, kidney problems, and neurological or developmental effects.
+Elevated blood lead levels can cause anaemia, kidney problems and neurological or developmental effects.

-Lead can harm people of all ages, but the risks are greater in pregnant women, infants and children.
-Other factors that influence the impact of lead on an individual are their age, health status, the amount of lead and the duration of exposure.
+Lead can harm people of all ages but the risks are greater in pregnant women, infants and children.
+Other factors that influence the impact of lead on an individual are their age and health status, the amount of lead and the duration of exposure.

-If you suspect you or your family have been exposed to lead, visit your doctor for advice.
+If you suspect that you or your family have been exposed to lead, visit your doctor for advice

-For more information regarding the health effects of lead, please refer to the NHMRC Statement and Information Paper at www.nhmrc.gov.au/healthtopics/lead-blood-levels.
+For more information, please refer to the NHMRC Statement and Information Paper on the health effects of lead at www.nhmrc.gov.au/health-advice/environmental-health/lead-blood-levels.